mgisellemelo/Cybersecurity-portfolio/README.md

 # Projects

-In the folder **soc-analysis** you can see the findings in the control environment Juice-shop de OWASP that was deployed in docker in Kali Linux.
+In the folder **soc-analysis** you can see the findings in the control environment Juice-shop the OWASP that was deployed in docker in Kali Linux.
 There I have found multiple vulnerabilities and I have analyzed them from the SOC Analyst point of view.
 There are reports and summaries explaining all the process from the installation of Juice-shop until the final analysis.